 The total potential compensation for our named executive officers is established based on the scope of their individual responsibilities and contributions to our performance taking into account competitive market compensation paid for similar positions.
 Competitive market compensation for our named executive officers is generally determined by the Committee members applying their individual understanding, experiences and judgments in the national marketplace of senior level real estate positions and related industry pay in both public and private concerns that may compete for our executives, considering the relative importance of various positions at the Trust given our business plan and organization compared with the business plans of our major competitors.
-The Committee consulted the National Association of Real Estate Investment Trust's 2009 and 2010 Compensation Surveys ("NAREIT Surveys") to confirm its assessment of appropriate market compensation for our executive officers.
-The NAREIT Surveys included both the information reported for each position by the more than 80 real estate investment trusts ("REITs") that participated in the survey as well as by the approximately 17 retail focused REITs that participated in the survey.
+The Committee consulted the National Association of Real Estate Investment Trust's 2010 and 2011 Compensation Surveys ("NAREIT Surveys") to confirm its assessment of appropriate market compensation for our executive officers, both the information reported for each position by the more than 95 public real estate investment trusts ("REITs") that participated in the survey as well as by the approximately 19 retail focused REITs that participated in the survey.
 Not all REITs that participated in the survey provided information for each of the named executive officer positions and it is not possible to determine from the NAREIT Survey which of the participating REITs provided information for which executive officer position.
 Once the Committee determines an appropriate level of aggregate compensation for our named executive officers, an individual compensation package is created using a combination of base salary, annual bonus and long-term equity incentives, all in accordance with the compensation philosophy and objectives described earlier.

-In addition to consulting the NAREIT Survey, the Compensation Committee retained Mercer in September 2010 to benchmark comparable real estate companies and make recommendations for compensation for our CEO and other members of senior management, including our other named executive officers.
-The total fees paid for these reports were \$35,448.
+In addition to consulting the NAREIT Survey, the Compensation Committee retained Mercer Consulting, a nationally recognized compensation consultant ("Mercer") in late 2010 to benchmark comparable real estate companies and make recommendations for compensation for our CEO and other members of senior management, including our other named executive officers.
+The total fees paid for this report in 2010 were \$35,448.
 For benchmarking purposes, Mercer used the following publicly traded REITs:

-ICP CBL & Associates Kimco Realty National Retail Properties
+HCP CBL & Associates Kimco Realty National Retail Properties

-Developers Diversified Macerich Digital Realty Trust Equity One Taubman Centers Weingarten Realty Trust Regency Centers Realty Income
+DDR Macerich Digital Realty Trust Equity One

+Taubman Centers Weingarten Realty Trust Regency Centers Realty Income

 Tanger Factory Outlet Centers

 Although not specifically included in the peer group for benchmarking purposes, Mercer also looked at information for each of General Growth, Simon Property Group and Vornado Realty Trust as additional points of reference.
 The peer group includes US based publicly traded REITs with sales ranging from one-half (1/2) to two (2) times the sales of the Trust and that have a market capitalization in excess of \$1 billion with a primary focus on retail REITs with a few other non-retail, market leading REITs added in order to increase the size of the peer group.
-The reports prepared by Mercer included recommendations for all of our named executive officers and were considered by the Compensation Committee in making its October 2010 compensation decisions for our CEO.
-Except for this benchmarking study and the benchmarking study performed for our Nominating and Corporate Governance Committee in December 2010 with respect to Board compensation described above, Mercer has not and does not provide any other services to us.
+The report prepared by Mercer was considered by the Compensation Committee in establishing a total compensation range for our CEO which was used by the Committee to establish base salary, annual bonus potential and potential equity award payouts for both 2010 and 2011.
+Except for this benchmarking study and a benchmarking study performed for our Nominating and Corporate Governance Committee in 2010 with respect to Board compensation, Mercer has not and does not provide any other services to us.

-Elements of Total Compensation:
+Elements of Total Compensation